Chow Down

-"Chow Down (at Chick-fil-A)" is a song by American singer and drag queen Willam Belli, featuring Detox and Vicky Vox (known collectively as DWV).
-The song was released on March 18, 2012, following Willam's elimination from the fourth season of RuPaul's Drag Race.
-Upon release, the song's music video went viral online.
+"Chow Down (at Chick-fil-A)" is a song by American singer and drag queen Willam Belli, featuring Detox and Vicky Vox—known collectively as DWV (Detox-Willam-Vicky), a take on the American R&B trio SWV (Sisters with Voices).
+The song was released on March 18, 2012, following Willam's sudden elimination midway through the fourth season of RuPaul's Drag Race.
+Upon its release, the song's music video went viral online.

 Background and composition

-"Chow Down (at Chick-fil-A)" was written by Willam Belli, Detox, and Vicky Vox as a parody of "Hold On" by Wilson Phillips.
+"Chow Down (at Chick-fil-A)" was written by Willam Belli, Detox, and Vicky Vox as a parody and social-commentary version of "Hold On" by Wilson Phillips.
 The song was produced by Markaholic.
-It also features a rap by Detox as an homage to "Waterfalls" by TLC.
+The bridge section features rapping by Detox, inspired by—and in tribute to—Lisa Left-Eye Lopes of TLC and her verses in their 1995 hit "Waterfalls".
 The song was released as the second single from Willam's first studio album The Wreckoning.
 "Chow Down" addresses the 2012 Chick-fil-A same-sex marriage controversy and the opening of a Chick-fil-A restaurant in Hollywood.

 Reception

 Within three days of its release, the YouTube page for the music video had been viewed over 400,000 times.
+The music video would eventually gain over 9 million views on Willam’s YouTube channel.

 Hugh Merwin, writing for New York's Grub Street commented, "It's amazing how oddly and efficiently the drag queen trio in this video approach the notoriously anti-gay, foundational agenda of the Georgia-based fried chicken franchise Chick-fil-A in this video."